-Markets are evolving fast and the competition is getting fiercer.
+Markets are evolving fast, and the competition is getting fiercer.
 Simply knowing what your competitors offer to their customers is not enough anymore.

 In this article, we are going in detail about:

-- What a competitive analysis is
+- What is competitor analysis?

 - Why is it important to do a competitive analysis?